Who Is A Lone Worker

 • Controlled periodic checks

-• Automatic warning devices, e.g. Panic alarms, no movement alarms, automatic distress message systems, i.e. pre recorded message sent if not actively cancelled by operative, etc.
+• Automatic warning devices, e.g. Panic alarms, no movement alarms, automatic distress message systems, i.e. pre-recorded message sent if not actively canceled by operative, etc.

 • Instruction and training in proper procedures, e.g. Code words for potentially violent situations when combined with mobile phone communication.